Bhutan Tourist and

 Tourist Seasons

-but the best period is from mid-September to May.
-The
+of the year but the best period is from mid-September

-peak seasons, when most visitors come to Bhutan, are
+to May.
+The peak seasons, when most visitors come to

-during the Spring and Autumn.
-Spring is from April through
+Bhutan, are during the Spring and Autumn.
+Spring is

-June and Autumn from September through November.
-There
+from April through June and Autumn from September through

-are many festivals during these periods, and visitors
+November.
+There are many festivals during these periods,

-come to take advantage both of the pleasant climate
+and visitors come to take advantage both of the pleasant

-are packed.
-For those wanting to avoid the busy tourist
+facilities are packed.
+For those wanting to avoid the

-periods the winter months of December, January, February,
+busy tourist periods the winter months of December,

 |